Table of Contents

 Among all Emirates, Dubai leads in economic development, and many people here are rich and like to buy expensive food items, such as dry fruits.
 Moreover, sectors such as logistics, tourism, transportation, and trade contribute approximately 60% of Dubai’s GDP.

-The DED (Dubai’s Department of Economic Development) is responsible for shaping the economic agenda of Dubai.
+The Dubai Department of Economy and Tourism (DET) is responsible for shaping the economic agenda of Dubai.
 It helps create a favourable atmosphere for Indian entrepreneurs and investors in the local dry fruit business.

 People in Dubai live with people from different religions, cultures, and communities.
 Residing in such a diverse location allows you to learn about different rituals and cultures.
 Moreover, people here are always happy to shop for the best quality food and dry fruits.
 Therefore, if you start a dry fruit business in Dubai, you will ultimately enjoy a comfortable living and growing here.